scothew/s3management/lab3/README.md

 There are two ways that you can use CloudWatch with Amazon S3.

 * **Daily Storage Metrics for Buckets** - This features provides details on the storage utilization on the bucket level.
-More specifically, you will be able to get details on the average amount of data stored in a buckets in bytes and total number of objects stored in a bucket.
+More specifically, you will be able to get details on the average amount of data stored in a bucket in bytes and total number of objects stored in a bucket.
 The storage metrics are available for STANDARD storage class, STANDARD_IA storage class, ONEZONE_IA, Reduced Redundancy Storage (RRS) storage class and Glacier (GLACIER) storage class.
 This feature is ON by default and is reported daily with no additional charge.

-* **Request metrics** - CloudWatch request metrics for Amazon S3, lets you quickly identify and act on operational issues by providing 1-minute Cloudwatch metrics at the Amazon S3 bucket-level, by default.
+* **Request metrics** - CloudWatch request metrics for Amazon S3 lets you quickly identify and act on operational issues by providing 1-minute Cloudwatch metrics at the Amazon S3 bucket-level, by default.
 Cloudwatch request metrics for the objects in a bucket will be available by creating **metric configurations** for a bucket.
 You can also define a filter for the metrics collected using a shared prefix or object tags, allowing you to align metrics filters to specific business applications, workflows, or internal organizations.

 For more information about the CloudWatch metrics that are available and the differences between storage and request metrics, see [Monitoring Metrics with Amazon CloudWatch](https://docs.aws.amazon.com/AmazonS3/latest/dev/cloudwatch-monitoring.html).

 ## Configuring Request Metrics for an S3 Bucket

 1. Go to the S3 console, select your S3 bucket
-2. Choose the Management tab, and then choose Metrics.
+2. Choose the Management tab, and then choose **Metrics**.

 ![Object Properties](../images/RM-choose-management-tab-metrics.png)

-3. Choose Requests
+3. Choose **Requests**

 ![Object Properties](../images/RM-choose-requests.png)